Russ Harvey Consulting - Computer and Internet Services

 Perhaps one of the most telling examples is the war against Christians resulting in 123 Christian churches burned after Trudeau told the First Nations (and the world) that churches had committed genocide in the Residential Schools.

 Frances Widdowson's video, Kamloops Mass Grave Deception, shows the use of ground penetrating radar to claim there is 215 graves is misleading — claims the First Nations refuse to examine further even after receiving millions of taxpayer dollars for that very purpose.
+Watch Making a Killing: Reconciliation, Genocide, and Plunder in Canada, “exposing the massive scandal behind the taking of wealth, land, and power from the Canadian public to benefit indigenous tribes.”

 It's Worse Under Carney's Leadership